Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 To change the Heading Text, Text Style, Border Color, and Text Color:

-Select all the controls together and display the Property Sheet and change the Caption with the text of your choice.
-While all the labels are in the selected state you can make the text Bold, Italic, or change the size of the text.
-Select a color from the color palette for the border first.
-This will change the fore-color of all Labels.
-Now, click only on the top Label and apply a different foreground color.
+Select all the controls together, open the Property Sheet, and change the Caption to the text of your choice.
+While all the labels remain selected, you can make the text bold, italic, or adjust the font size.
+Choose a border color from the color palette—this will apply the selected color as the foreground color to all labels.
+Next, carefully click only on the top label and change its foreground color to distinguish it from the others.

 Downloads